 Kathleen M. Yasas, President

 Kathleen was born and raised in the Sherburne area and has a bachelor’s degree in journalism from SUNY Brockport.
 In the late 1970s she was city editor of a daily newspaper in northeast Arkansas, following which she spent 30 years in the New York metropolitan area as president of MSP International, Inc., a publishing and conference management company serving the pharmaceutical industry.
-Kathleen is a writer and editor, continuing to produce medical and consumer newsletters.
-She is the author of several books: Delta Dead (fiction); Australian Fly (children); and 101 Tips From My Depression-Era Parents and The Port Washington Yacht Club: A Century Perspective (non-fiction).
-She is the editor of A History of The Lawrence S. Donaldson Residence.
-She is an occasional columnist for The Sherburne News, writes her own blog, The Squeaky Pen, and has had articles featured in The New York Times, Working Woman, Self Magazine, and Preservation Nation.
-Kathleen is currently vice president of The Sherburne Public Library board of directors.
+Kathleen is a writer and editor and continues to produce medical and consumer newsletters through MSP, which was relocated to Sherburne in 2010.
+She is the author of several books, is an occasional columnist for area newspapers, and has had articles featured in The New York Times, Working Woman, Self Magazine, and Preservation Nation.
+Kathleen is currently vice president of The Sherburne Public Library board of directors and the chair of the annual Sherburne Arts Festival.

 Stephen J. Perrin, Vice President & Project Manager